openlegend/core-rules/core/src/02-actions-attributes/01-chapter-two.md

 ### Spending Legend Points

-Before making an action roll, a PC may spend a maximum number of legend points equal to their level plus one.
-For each legend point spent, they gain advantage 1 on the action roll.
+A PC may spend a maximum number of legend points equal to their level plus one in order to enhance a single action roll.

+Before making an action roll, the PC declares how many legend points they are spending, and gains advantage 1 on the roll for each legend point spent.

+Alternatively, a PC may choose to spend legend points after they make an action roll and are dissatisfied with the result.
+Each legend point spent applies a retroactive advantage 1 to the roll, allowing the player to roll additional attribute dice and recalculate the roll completely as if it was made with the new advantage total.

 ## Attributes and Action Rolls in Play